alexcrisbrito/phpcrud/README.md

 ## Documentation
 ###### Documentação

-You can see index file on the root folder of package as reference and testing
+Refer to index file on the examples folder of package as reference and testing
-###### Veja o ficheiro index na pasta raiz para exemplos de uso e teste
+###### Veja o ficheiro index na pasta exemplos para os exemplos abaixo de uso e teste

 To start using PHPCrud we need a connection to a database.
 To see possible connections see [PDO Drivers on PHP.net](https://www.php.net/manual/pt_BR/pdo.drivers.php)